Russia reports more than 800 dead in Ukrainian ranks – News

 In his usual morning report, the general added that up to 130 Ukrainian soldiers had been killed in another attack in the same region, this time with high-precision ground weapons.

-Konashenkov indicated that in the neighboring region of Dnepropetrovsk, near the town of Velikomikhailovka, Russian tactical aviation “practically annihilated” the 110th Ukrainian territorial defense battalion, causing more than 350 casualties, no less than 200 of them fatal.
+Konashenkov said that in the neighboring region of Dnepropetrovsk, near the town of Velikomikhailovka, Russian tactical aviation “practically annihilated” the 110th Ukrainian territorial defense battalion, causing more than 350 casualties – of these, 200 were fatalities.

 According to the military spokesman, in the same region and in Mykolaiv, more than 200 Ukrainian soldiers died due to Russian artillery fire.